MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

 - **Maintain an up-to-date inventory of every component that's integrated into your application.**

   Every new component that's integrated into an application increases the attack surface.
 To ensure proper accountability and alerting when new components are added or updated, you should have an inventory of these components.
-Store it outside of the build environment. **On a regular basis, check that your manifest matches what's in your build process.** Doing so will help ensure that no new components that contain back doors or other malware are added unexpectedly.
+Store it outside of the build environment. **On a regular basis, check that your manifest matches what's in your build process.** Doing so helps ensure that no new components that contain back doors or other malware are added unexpectedly.

   **Pipeline tasks.** **Pull tasks in your pipeline from trusted sources**, like Azure Marketplace.
 Run tasks that are written by your pipeline vendor.
 We recommend GitHub tasks or GitHub Actions.
 If you use GitHub workflows, prefer Microsoft-authored tasks.
 Also, validate tasks because they run in the security context of your pipeline.